PyQt6 vs PySide6

 layout.add_widget(button)

-Supporting both in libraries
+Supporting both libraries

-You don't need to worry about this if you're writing a standalone app, just use whichever API you prefer.
+You don't need to worry about this if you're writing a standalone app; just use whichever API you prefer.

 python